kiryanov/yuriigantt/README.md

     "gantt": { <----- EMBEDDED table data
 ~~~~~~~~~~~
 ```
-On each user update dokuwiki file is parsed, database extracted, its data get changes and with new changes database is stored back to dokuwiki file.
+On each user update dokuwiki page is parsed, database extracted, its data gets changed and with new changes database is stored back to the dokuwiki page.

 **NOTE!
-If you have file with size more than 10k bytes, please consider to use other drivers!**
+If you have a database larger than 10 kilobytes please consider using other drivers!**

 ## For Developer